 Housing Choices WA has a significant portfolio providing long term accommodation to tenants with severe and persistent mental illness.
-These homes are located within the South-Metro area of Perth.
+These homes are located within the South-Metro area of Perth and the Peel region.

 If you think you are eligible for our ILP, please apply through your local mental health clinic or contact your local Housing Choices WA office.
 Your application will need to be supported by your case manager.

 Mental Health and Disability – Community Disability Housing program

 Housing Choices WA works with a range of disability support agencies to provide permanent, supported accommodation for tenants with disabilities.
 We receive nominations for properties via the following;

 Please discuss your requirements with your case worker if you think you qualify.

 Housing Choices WA provides a range of short to medium term accommodation, which is accessed via various support services in the community.
 If you are working with support service providers that have access to accommodation, they will discuss with you directly if you qualify.